-Whilst there are many different types of remote translation services available on the market today, they all have one thing in common: they allow you to talk face-to-face with someone who speaks a different language, without them ever having to leave their home country.
+Whilst there are many different types of remote interpreting services available on the market today, they all have one thing in common: they allow you to talk face-to-face with someone who speaks a different language, without them ever having to leave their home country.

-What is remote translation?
+What is remote interpreting?

-There are countless benefits to working with remote translators and interpreters, including…
+There are countless benefits to working with remote translators and interpreters, including:

 - It is cost-effective.
 Interpreters can be hired on a project by project basis which means you only pay for what you need when you need it.
 With DA Languages, you can easily access an interpreter on-demand via our app.

 - It is time-saving.
 You don’t have to wait around for an interpreter to arrive since they work remotely from their own home country.

 - It gives you access to a larger pool of remote interpreters.
 Depending on your circumstances, it may be difficult and time-consuming to find an interpreter in the country where you need them.